alexkharmansky/react-application/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

 ### Note
-If you open this, React should automaticly redirect you to the browser but it opens: http://localhost:3000/react-application since this project uploaded to GitHub.
-Just remove 'react-application' from search or simply click 'Home' button.
+After starting, React should automatically redirect you to the browser with this link: http://localhost:3000/react-application since this project uploaded to GitHub.
+Just remove 'react-application' from search or simply click 'Home' button to get rid of blank page.